 I’m a retired travel agent.
-Recently, I spent countless (too many) hours planning hotel nights, rail travel and tours to see as much of Ireland as I could in one fell swoop over just over two weeks.
+A few years ago, I spent countless (too many) hours planning hotel nights, rail travel and tours to see as much of Ireland as I could in one fell swoop over just over two weeks.

-If I had not been an agent myself, I probably would have hired one for my Ireland visit.
-Here’s when having someone working on your trip can be super helpful…
+If I hadn’t been a travel agent myself, I probably would have hired one for my Ireland visit.
+Here are just some (a dozen) times when having someone working on your trip can be super helpful:

-- Travel agents can guide an inexperienced traveler through taking their first trip overseas, when traveling to a destination where tourism is less developed, or when the trip is to multiple cities.
+- Travel agents can guide an inexperienced traveler through taking a first trip overseas, when traveling to a destination where tourism is less developed or when the trip is to multiple cities.

-- An agent can help you out of jams should you miss a flight connection, face a canceled flight, or for assistance when natural disasters strike like major storms, earthquakes, or civil strife that have an effect on your plans.
+- An agent can help you out of jams should you miss a flight connection, face a canceled flight or need assistance when natural disasters strike that affect your plans.

 - A travel agent can often help find the best prices on tours and cruises with exclusive promotional offers and deals.
 Estimated savings can be anywhere from $500 to $1,000 on international airfare and tours.

-- A travel agent can offer travel insurance options to cover anything that could arise on your trip.
+- A travel agent can offer travel insurance options to cover just about anything that could happen on your trip.

-- An agent is key when you want to embark on a trip of a lifetime, like the Tokyo Summer Olympic, the 2020 World Expo in Dubai, the inaugural sailing of spectacular ships, Disney vacations or The Passion Play at Oberammergau, to name a few.
+- An agent is key when you want to embark on a trip of a lifetime such as the inaugural sailing of a spectacular ship, a Disney vacation or The Passion Play at Oberammergau, to name just a few.

-- When your trip involves coordinating with a group of friends or family members across the county, an agent can keep things organized.
+- When your trip involves coordinating with a group of friends or family members who live all across the county, an agent can keep things organized.

-- Cruise experts can help maneuver through the many ship options based on your group or multi-generational needs.
-Some ships offer refundable vs. non-refundable rates and guaranteed cabins vs. cabins with free perks.
+- Cruise experts can help maneuver through the many options based on your needs.
+Some ships offer refundable versus non-refundable rates and guaranteed cabins versus cabins with free perks.
 Which option is best for your needs?
 That’s where an agent’s expertise is key.

 Can a travel agent help save time with trip planning?
 Yes, most definitely!